 Pro: More Flexibility

 Life doesn’t always follow a schedule.
 A monthly budget can be a good fit for fixed expenses that are paid once a month (rent and car payments, student loan payments, etc.), or even quarterly or annual bills (insurance payments, subscriptions, and memberships).
-But other costs can be less predictable, such as dining out with friends, unexpected car repairs, clothing purchases; gifts; or an occasional massage or pedicure splurge.
+But other costs, such as dining out with friends, unexpected car repairs, clothing purchases, gifts, or an occasional massage or pedicure splurge, fluctuate from week to week.

 Pro: Planning Around Paychecks

-If, like most Americans, you’re paid every week or every other week — or your spouse is — a weekly or biweekly budget could offer more flexibility for saving and spending.
+If, like many Americans, you’re paid every week or every other week — or your spouse is — a weekly or biweekly budget could offer more flexibility for saving and spending.

 People who are paid weekly have some months with four paychecks and some months with five.
 Those who are paid every other week have some months with two paychecks and some months with three.